SofiaChar/valohai-large-data-management/README.md

 This streamlined workflow empowers you to focus on your machine learning tasks, while Valohai handles data management, versioning, and efficient storage.

+**_Note: In our case, the machines running Valohai jobs have a Service Account with permission to the S3 bucket.
+This eliminates the need for key rotation or extra authentication steps in the code.
+Boto3 will automatically use the IAM Role attached to our EC2 instance for authentication._**

 ## <div align="center">Installation</div>

 Login to the [Valohai app][app] and create a new project.